Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps: Conclusions Future Work

-Since the platforms take a share of any sales through the app stores (up to 30\%), both Apple and Google have a natural interest in creating business opportunities for app publishers, and letting them collect data about users to drive such sales.
+\textbf{Apple's and Google's Conflict of Interests.} Since the platforms take a share of any sales through the app stores (up to 30\%), both Apple and Google have a natural interest in creating business opportunities for app publishers, and letting them collect data about users to drive such sales.
 Apple's AdId policies might actively encourage certain app monetisation models to its own benefit (Section~\ref{sec:static_adid}).
 Our study also underlined the high market share of Google in mobile display advertising, which itself relies on the collection of user data.
 Google Ads was potentially present in more than half of apps with ads on both iOS and Android (Section~\ref{sec:static_adid}).

 The study of children's apps further illustrated the conflict of interests that app platforms face between user privacy and revenues.
 Both platforms have policies to limit data collection and advertising in children's apps.
-Despite this, access to unique device identifiers, specifically the AdId, and the user location was widespread in children's apps.
+Despite this, access to unique device identifiers, specifically the AdId, and the user location was still common in children's apps.
 27\% of children's apps on iOS could request the user location, and 4\% on Android.
-About 59\% of Android apps shared the AdId with third-parties over the internet, 25\% on iOS.
+About 59\% of Android apps shared the AdId with third-parties over the Internet, 25\% on iOS.
 This can be used to build fine-grained profiles about children, putting them at risk~\cite{anirudhchi2021}.
-We also highlighted that cross-platform apps, often studied in previous work, have unique privacy properties as compared to the average apps on the app stores.

 As a result of these conflicts of interests, Google's and Apple's business practices are currently being investigated by competition regulators worldwide, including in the US~\cite{house_antitrust,doj_apple_google}, the EU~\cite{eu_appstore}, Germany~\cite{bundeskartellamt_google}, and the UK~\cite{competition_and_markets_authority_online_2020}.
 Indeed, the US Department of Justice is currently investigating potentially anti-competitive and illegal contracts between the two companies~\cite{doj_apple_google}.